dafny-lang/dafny/docs/DafnyRef/UserGuide.md

 translations to java for any library modules that are used.

 The step of compiling Java files (using `javac`) requires the Dafny runtime library.
-That library is automatically included if dafny is doing the compilation, but not if dafny is only doing translation..
+That library is automatically included if dafny is doing the compilation, but not if dafny is only doing translation.

 Examples of how to integrate Java source code and libraries with Dafny source are contained in [this separate document](integration-java/IntegrationJava).